Content Map Terms

 Do you have other health problems?

-If you are in the overweight or obese category and your waist size is too high, it's important to talk to your doctor about weight-related health problems you may have, including:
+It's important to talk to your doctor about weight-related health problems you may have, including:

 - High cholesterol.